oracle/opengrok/Repository-synchronization.md

 ## Disabling project mirroring

-The `history` project is marked as disabled.
+The `opengrok-stable` project is marked as disabled.
 This means that the `opengrok-mirror` script will exit with special value of 2 that is interpreted by the `opengrok-sync` script to avoid any reindex.
 It is not treated as an error.

+## Ignoring repositories

+Some repositories under the project are not meant to be synchronized (e. g. the remote does not exist anymore or it is a testing repository for tests in that project). `opengrok-mirror` can ignore them if you provide them in the `ignored_repos` list.
+This is a list of paths relative to the matched project (see xxx) and supports filename glob expansion (see the example).

 ## Batch mode